 Perhaps a better way to state it is: It’s Everywhere/All The Time.
 Every article touting the benefits of the cloud notes the advantages of being able to access work and data from wherever the professional is, whether at home, the office, or a client’s office (or how about the golf course!).
 And while that is still a major benefit, so are the accompanying features: Being able to meet with clients virtually anytime you need to and being able to collaborate at the most convenient times via file sharing and document portals.

 This convenience is a two-way street.
 At the same time it allows firm management and staff to have anytime access, it gives the same benefit to your clients.
-With the right cloud technologies, you can give clients access to their reports or files, which they can retrieve when it’s most convenient for them.
-In turn, this allows your staff to get back working on client data as soon as it’s available.
+With the right cloud based accounts production software technologies, you can give clients access to their reports or files, which they can retrieve when it’s most convenient for them.
+In turn, this allows your staff to get back to working on client data as soon as it’s available.
 Giving your clients back some of their free time is a valuable benefit they receive as a result of using your firm.

 Attract Better Firm Staff